2009 Graff Diamonds robbery: The robbery

-The robbers used the services of a professional make-up artist to alter their skin tones and their features using latex prosthetics and to be fitted with professional wigs.
+The robbers used the services of a professional make-up artist (British drag queen La Voix) to alter their skin tones and their features using latex prosthetics and to be fitted with professional wigs.
 The artist took four hours to apply the disguises, having been told that it was for a music video.
 Viewing the results in a mirror, Aman Kassaye commented: "My own mother wouldn't recognise me now," to which his accomplice is reported to have laughed and replied: "That's got to be a good thing, hasn't it?"
 The same make-up studio had unwittingly helped disguise members of the gang that robbed the Securitas depot in 2006.

 On 6 August 2009 at 4:40 pm, two sharply dressed men arrived at the Graff Diamonds jewellery store in New Bond Street, Central London, by taxi and once inside produced two handguns which they used to threaten staff.
 They made no attempt to conceal their faces from the premises' CCTV cameras due to their elaborate disguises.
 Even though one of the robbers was wearing leather gloves, store security allowed him entry, being used to the eccentric behaviour of some super-wealthy clients.

 Petra Ehnar, a shop assistant, was forced at gunpoint to empty the store's display cabinets.
 A total of 43 rings, bracelets, necklaces and watches were taken.
 She was briefly held hostage at gunpoint and was forced into the street during the getaway.
 She testified that the robbers told her that she would be killed if she did not carry out their demands.
 After releasing the hostage outside the store, one of the robbers fired a shot into the air to create confusion, and both escaped the scene in a blue BMW vehicle.
 This vehicle was abandoned in nearby Dover Street, where a second gunshot was fired into the ground while the robbers switched to a second vehicle, a silver Mercedes.
 They again switched vehicles in Farm Street, after which there was no further information regarding their whereabouts.

 All of the diamonds had been laser-inscribed with the Graff logo and a Gemological Institute of America identification number.

 Detectives investigating the robbery stated: "They knew exactly what they were looking for and we suspect they already had a market for the jewels."
 The suspects' details were circulated to all ports and airports but police believed they would have an elaborately prepared escape route and had already left the country.

 The robbery was being investigated by Barnes Flying Squad, headed by Detective Chief Inspector Pam Mace.